-Blasted by Democrats, Barr defends clearing Trump on obstruction of justice
+Barr defends clearing Trump on obstruction, chides 'snitty' Mueller letter

 “You’ve chosen to be the president’s lawyer and side with him over the interests of the American people,” Democratic Senator Mazie Hirono told Barr, calling him a person who has sacrificed a “once-decent reputation for the grifter and liar that sits in the Oval Office.”
 Hirono called on Barr to resign.

-Senator Lindsey Graham, the committee’s Republican chairman, rushed to Barr’s defence, telling Hirono, “You’ve slandered this man.”
+Senator Lindsey Graham, the committee’s Republican chairman, rushed to Barr’s defense, telling Hirono, “You’ve slandered this man.”

 It marked the first time a member of the Trump administration testified about the contents of Mueller’s report, which detailed extensive contacts between Trump’s campaign and Moscow and the campaign’s expectation that it would benefit from Russia’s actions.
 The report also detailed a series of actions Trump took to try to impede the investigation.